datacarpentry/semester-biology/exercises/Advanced-queries-join-3-SQL.md

 language: SQL
 ---

-We want to do an analysis comparing the size of individuals on the control plots to the Long-term Krat Exclosures.
+We want to do an analysis comparing the size of individuals on the `Control` plots to the `Long-term Krat Exclosures`.
 Write a query that returns the `year`, `genus`, `species`, `weight` and the `plot_type` for all cases where the plot type is either `Control` or `Long-term Krat Exclosure`.
 Be sure to choose only rodents and exclude individuals that have not been identified to genus as in